Bin-Huang/chatbox/prompt_completions_auto/usage.md

 But if You just run it,and than have a rest,than the prompt will auto in ChatBox.
 And answer will put in your excel!

 - Please watch the  mp4 first
+- If you don't want to use python and these Requirement,just run prompt_auto.exe.
+In origin.xlsx,put your prompt in A column,the answer will show in B column.
 - Automate the process of inputting prompts from column A of an Excel sheet into ChatBox, and save the returned results from ChatBox in column B. ChatBox is a convenient platform for using ChatGPT
 - This is the py file that can help you get completions automation,and save it to your excel file.
 - Of course, this is just an example using ChatBox.
 If you need GPT automation for other purposes, you can contact me.